JuneStepp/OneLauncher/README.md

 This command is needed due to a bug when building with cx-freeze and Poetry

-`poetry run python -m pip install --force-reinstall pip setuptools wheel importlib-metadata cx-freeze`
+`poetry run python -m pip install --force-reinstall pip setuptools wheel importlib-metadata cx-freeze==6.53`

 This is the actual build command